nasa/HyperCP/README.md

 ### Main Window

 The Main window appears once Main.py is launched.
-It has options to specify a configuration file, input/output directories, ancillary input files (i.e. environmental conditions from a SeaBASS file format), single-level processing, and multi-level processing.
+It has options to specify a configuration file, input/output directories, ancillary input files (i.e. environmental conditions and relevant geometries in a SeaBASS file format), single-level processing, and multi-level processing.
 For batch processing, pop-up windows from "failed" (no output due to either corrupt raw binary data or stringent quality control filtering) files can be suppressed.
 Producing no output file at a given processing level is often a normal result of quality control filtering.

 The 'New' button allows creation of a new configuration file.
 'Edit' allows editing the currently selected configuration file.
 'Delete' is used to delete the currently selected configuration file and corresponding auto-created calibration directories (see Configuration).
 After creating a new configuration file, select it from the drop-down menu, and select 'Edit' to launch the Configuration module and GUI.
 Configuration files are saved in the '/Config' subdirectory of HyperInSPACE.
-Be sure to check that the proper configuration is selected from the pull-dow before processing data from the Main window.
+Be sure to check that the proper configuration is selected from the pull-down before processing data from the Main window.

 The 'Input...' and 'Output Data Parent Directory' buttons allow optional selection of data directories from any mounted/mapped drive.
 Note that output data sub-directories (e.g. for processing levels) are also auto-created during processing as described below.
 The parent directory is the directory containing the sub-directories for processing levels (e.g. "/L1A", "/L1B", etc.) If no input or output data directories are selected, '/Data' under the HyperInSPACE directory will be used by default as the parent data directory.

-Ancillary Data files for environmental conditions used in L2 processing (including relative sensor azimuth, solar azimuth and zenith angles, sensor zenith angle and/or nadir angle, aerosol optical depth, cloud cover, salinity, water temperature, and wind speed) must be text files in SeaBASS format with columns for date, time, lat, and lon.
+Ancillary Data files for environmental conditions and relevant geometries used in L2 processing (including relative sensor azimuth, solar azimuth and zenith angles, sensor zenith angle and/or nadir angle, aerosol optical depth, cloud cover, salinity, water temperature, and wind speed) must be text files in SeaBASS format with columns for date, time, lat, and lon.
 See https://seabass.gsfc.nasa.gov/ for a description of SeaBASS format.
 An example ancillary file is included for use as a template.
 It is recommended that ancillary files are checked with the 'FCHECK' utility as described on the SeaBASS website.
 They will be interpreted using the included SB_support.py module from NASA/OBPG.
 In case environmental conditions were not logged in the field, or for filling in gaps in logged data, they will be retrieved from GMAO models as described below.
+The ancillary data file is optional (though strongly advised for adding wind speed at a minimum) provided the sensor suite is equipped with a SolarTracker or equivalent to supply the relevant sensor/solar geometries.

 ### Configuration

-Launch the configuration module and GUI (ConfigWindow.py) from the Main window by selecting a configuration file or creating a new one as described above.
-This file will be instrument-suite-specific, and is also deployment-specific according to which factory calibration files are needed, as well as how the instrument was configured on the platform or ship and.
+Launch the configuration module and GUI (ConfigWindow.py) from the Main window by selecting/editing a configuration file or creating a new one as described above.
+This file will be instrument-suite-specific, and is also deployment-specific according to which factory calibration files are needed, as well as how the instrument was configured on the platform or ship.
 Some cruises (e.g. moving between significantly different water types) may also require multiple configurations to obtain the highest quality ocean color products at Level 2.
 Sharp gradients in environmental conditions could also warrant multiple configurations for the same cruise (e.g. sharp changes in temperature may effect how data deglitching is parameterized, as described below).

 ##### Calibration & Instrument Files:
 In the 'Configuration' window, click 'Add Calibration Files' to add the calibration and instrument files (HyperOCR and ancillary instrument telemetry definition files) from the relevant extracted Satlantic '.sip' file (i.e. the '.cal' and '.tdf' files).
 Adding new .cal and .tdf files will allow the user to input the files from the directory they are stored, but they will be copied into the Config directory once the Configuration is saved.
 The calibration or instrument file can be selected using the drop-down menu.
 Enable (in the neighboring checkbox) only the files that correspond to the data you want to process with this configuration.
 You will need to know which .cal/.tdf files correspond to each sensor/instrument, and which represent light and dark shutter measurements.
 For example:

 - SATMSG.tdf > SAS Solar Tracker status message string (Frame Type: Not Required)

-- SATTHSUUUUA.tdf > Tilt-heading sensor (Frame Type: Not Required)
+- SATTHSUUUUA.tdf > Tilt-heading sensor (Frame Type: Not Required) (Note: Use of built-in flux-gate compass is extremely inadviseable on a steel ship or platform.
+Best practice is to use externally supplied heading data from the ship's NMEA datastream or from a seperate, external dual antenna GPS incorporated into the SolarTracker.
+DO NOT USE COURSE DATA FROM SINGLE GPS SYSTEMS.)

 - SATNAVVVVA.tdf > Solar Tracker (Frame Type: Not Required)